youyanggu/covid19_projections/path-to-herd-immunity.md

 - This translates to a final US COVID-19 death toll of roughly 500,000 (±100,000) reported deaths, or ~200,000 additional deaths since mid-December 2020.

 {% include iframe_vaccination.html %}
+*Note:* Our "New Infections" estimates include all new infected individuals of the SARS-CoV-2 virus, not just those that took a COVID-19 test and tested positive.
+As of January 2021, we estimate the true number of infected individuals in the US to be roughly 2-4x higher than the reported cases (25-50% detection rate).
+See our writeup, [Estimating True Infections](/estimating-true-infections-revisited), for a more detailed look into this subject.

 [Back to Top](#top)

 ## Relevant Twitter Threads